-A family that is receiving TANF, Family Assist, or GA-FCA may be able to keep receiving medical benefits under extended medical when their income exceeds the income standard.
+A family that is receiving TANF or Family Assist may be able to keep receiving medical benefits under extended medical when their income exceeds the income standard.

 The person who is working has to be in the home but does not have to be in the benefit unit.
 This does not apply to parent liability.

 To receive extended medical due to receipt of child support, the family must have received TANF or Family Assist in 3 of the last 6 months.

 A family can receive extended medical up to 12 months.
 Start counting the extended medical with the first month the family should have stopped receiving TANF or Family Assist.
 This will be the month action could have been taken had the earnings been reported and a timely notice of change provided.
 Use this month as the first month of the extended medical.

 An eligible family receives an initial 6 months of extended medical and can then receive an additional 6 months if they:

 - complete and return all necessary forms; and